pw0rld/Narrator/readme.md

 Slave & Master SE System Init Done
 ```

-First, Master SE will genc RSA key public with a remote attestation message and send this evidence to all peers.
+First, Master SE will generate RSA public key with a remote attestation message and send this evidence to all peers.
 Peers will verify the master's evidence and return evidence.
 The master also will verify, then the master will genc only as key as the PKI key to encrypt secrets and broadcast all peers.
 If finished, the master will record this init message to the Tendermint.

 By building functions `write_tendermint()` and `read_and_verify_tendermint()`, we implement $\mathrm{Blockchain.write} (\mathrm{ID} , <key, blob>)\rightarrow \sigma$ and $\mathrm{Blockchain.read} (\mathrm{ID} , key) \rightarrow (blob, \sigma)$, respectively.
 The $ID+key$ and $blob$ correspond to variables `sgx_pulickey` and `sgx_blob`, severally.